Peoria Birth Injury Lawyer Near You

 Emotional and Quality-of-Life Harm

-When a birth injury leads to the tragic loss of a baby or mother, a claim may also include wrongful death damages for funeral and burial costs and the family’s loss of love, companionship, and guidance.
+When a birth injury leads to the tragic loss of a baby or mother, a claim may also include wrongful death damages.
+These cover funeral and burial costs.
+They also cover the family’s loss of love, companionship, and guidance.

 How Long Do I Have to Bring a Birth Injury Case?

 Illinois has strict time limits for medical malpractice and birth injury lawsuits.
 There are also special rules when the injured person is a child.
-These rules can be confusing, and the deadline can depend on when the injury was discovered and how it was first documented.
+These rules can be confusing.
+The deadline can depend on when the injury was discovered.
+It can depend on how it was first documented.

-What matters most is this: if a claim is filed too late, the court may refuse to hear it, no matter how strong your evidence is.
-Because medical records can be changed or lost and memories fade, it is wise to talk with a Peoria birth injury lawyer as soon as you start to suspect that something went wrong.
+What matters most is this: if a claim is filed too late, the court may refuse to hear it.
+This is true no matter how strong your evidence is.
+Medical records can be changed or lost.
+Memories fade.
+It is wise to talk with a Peoria birth injury lawyer as soon as you suspect something went wrong.

-In your first meeting, we will talk through dates, records, and your child’s diagnosis so we can calculate the important deadlines for your specific situation.
+In your first meeting, we will talk through dates, records, and your child’s diagnosis.
+We will calculate the important deadlines for your specific situation.

 What Parents Can Do in the First Months and Years